-Created by Donald L. Potter, 9/30/07.
+Created by Donald L. Potter on 9/30/07.
 Skills added 2/18/12.
 Phonovisual correlation added 4/11/13.
 Last Revision on May 23, 2017.

 The Phonovisual Sound Pictures are in parenthesis.
 The two Phonovisual Charts (Consonants & Vowels) form a Universal Method for teaching the sound-to-symbol associations of written English.
-In constant use since 1942, they are a time-tested method for teaching phonemic awareness and phonics.
+In constant use since 1942, they are a time-tested method for teaching phonemic awareness and sound-to-symbol correspondences.
 Coupling the Phonovisual Charts and Blend Phonics forms a powerful combination that is easy to teach and leads to reading success for all students. www.phonovisual.com.
-Mr. Potter has published Phonovisual training videos on YouTube.